foomo/petze/README.md

 # Motivation

-While there is a vast amount of monitoring solutions out there I still felt there was somthing simplistic missing, that would play nicely with [prometheus.io](https://prometheus.io), which I have come to appreciate very much.
+While there is a vast amount of monitoring solutions out there I still felt there was something simplistic missing, that would play nicely with [prometheus.io](https://prometheus.io), which I have come to appreciate very much.

 # Status